 - seeing and hearing birds can improve well-being.

-- Bird exposure is effective for those suffering with depression or without.
+- Bird exposure is effective for those suffering with depression, or without.

 - Birds can bring longer-lasting psychological, intellectual, and social well-being.